lum4chi/streamlit-stateful/README.md

     st.write('Great!')
 ```

-Now you can access you're state using `agree` variable, that is silently linked to `st.session_state['agree.value']`.
+Now you can access checkbox state using `agree` variable, that is silently linked to `st.session_state['agree.value']`.

 You can check each widget in-line documentation to understand it's state management.